We know how to design the apocalypse

 So Where Is Solarpunk

-Maybe solarpunk feels less cool because it does not center individual dominance.
-It centers networks.
-It does not glorify hoarding.
-It imagines distribution.
+Maybe solarpunk feels less cool because it does not center individual dominance and instead centers networks.
+It does not glorify hoarding it imagines distribution.
 It does not romanticize surviving at the edge of collapse.
-Dystopia flatters the ego.
-It tells us we could be the exceptional one.
+Dystopia flatters the ego by telling us we could be the exceptional one.
 The survivor.
-The chosen.
-Solarpunk asks us to trust the commons.
-That is a different fantasy.
+Solarpunk asks us to trust the commons and emphasizes that we are all just statistics on the grand scale.
+That is a different fantasy, and not a very "marketable" one.
+Knowing you're just another number, not special but thats okay because individually we're not special collectively we are.

 We say we want abundance, but we keep funding scarcity aesthetics.
-We keep building neon rain instead of green cities.
+We keep building technopunk aestetics instead of green cities.
 We keep romanticizing collapse instead of investing narrative seriousness into regeneration.
 Maybe the real issue is not that solarpunk lacks aesthetic power.
-Maybe it’s that imagining a future where survival is no longer the main storyline feels foreign to us.
-And maybe that says more about us than it does about the genre.
+Maybe it’s that imagining a future where survival is no longer the main storyline feels foreign to us, maybe we as humans like being the underdog.
+That may say more about us than anything.